 THDA shall award up to 50 additional points to applications submitted from areas where the amount of THDA and HOME funding is below the state average.
-The formula for awarding these points is based on the percentage of 2004, 2004, and 2005 HOME dollars awarded in each county.
-These calculations are shown in HOME Program Not Proportionally Served.
+The formula for awarding these points is based on the percentage of 2005, 2006 and 2007 HOME dollars awarded in each county.
 For multi-county projects, this score is calculated proportionately according to the number of units in each county.

 4. DISASTER AREAS.
 10 points

 THDA shall award 10 additional points to applications for projects located in counties that have been declared a presidential disaster area under the Robert T. Stafford Disaster Relief and Emergency Assistance Act in the year prior to the application due date.
-See Disaster Counties for the current disaster areas.

-5. INNOVATION.
+5. LEVERAGE.
+Up to 10 points